 #9 ...or work from any place you wish!

 The local library, your favorite coffee shop, coworking space, beach, mountain, another city, across the ocean?

 You name it, and it can be your office!
 If a laptop and Wi-Fi is the only thing you need to work, any place with an internet connection and a flat surface to set up does the trick.

 Have you ever dreamed of being in charge of project management in a company in New York while living in your hometown?
 Or living and working from a beach in Greece while employed in Belgium?
 Remote work allows you to explore your options and choose an employer who really suits you rather than feeling limited by your location.

 And what's best about it is that Deel now enables companies and workers to do just that - find their perfect match anywhere around the world.

 Getting starry-eyed from all the possibilities listed above?

 Not so fast.

-Some people love it, but for others, remote working isn’t all that it’s made to be — and below are the reasons why.
+Some people love it, but for others, remote working isn’t all that it’s made to be — below are some reasons why.